-When it comes to your job, one thing that can have a major impact on whether you love it or don’t stick around beyond the first six months, is your manager.
+When it comes to your job, one thing that can have a major impact on whether you love it or don’t stick around beyond the first six months is your boss.
+So it’s important to try and build a good relationship with your boss or at the very least a successful working relationship since being able to do this can have a positive impact on your career long term.
+But how can you improve your relationship with your boss if things aren’t going well?

 You’ve probably heard the saying that people leave managers, not companies and it’s no surprise, because who wants to have a personality clash with the person who holds the purse strings!
 We all love a challenge but no one wants to feel like you’re going in to do battle on a daily basis.

-Regardless of what your boss is like and what their personal style or approach is, if you want to stay in the job without losing sleep (and hair) there are a number of things you can do to make sure your relationship is as successful as it can be.
+Regardless of what your boss is like and what their personal style or approach is, if you want to stay in the job without losing sleep (and hair) you’ll have to work on improving your relationship and there are a number of things you can do to make sure your relationship is as successful as it can be, so you don’t end up quitting a job you love because of your boss.

-Here are 10 top tips to remember when managing your relationship with your boss, or anyone else for that matter!
+Here are 10 top tips on how to improve your relationship with your boss.

 When relationships aren’t at their best tensions can get easily frayed and miscommunications can lead to misunderstandings which can lead to trouble.